-ACT Test Preparation(ages 13-18) A one-semester class Kevin Burge
+ACT Prep FULL (ages 13-18) Kevin Burge

 Students learn tips, strategies, and plenty of essential English, math, reading, and science review.
 Math will receive particular emphasis.
 Students will gain a competitive advantage by becoming familiar with the test’s format; learn tips that will turn complex algebra problems into simple arithmetic, and ease reading comprehension and science reasoning problems by zeroing in on main ideas, topic sentences, and key words.
 Homework: 1-2 hrs. per week.

 Students supply The Official ACT Prep Guide, 2018: Official Practice Tests + 400 Bonus Questions Online

 FULL Time: 12pm, ending 12/12 Tuition: $105 for 14 weeks/ $95 for volunteers

 Students will study fiction and poetry, using analysis techniques as a basis for judging literature.
 Students will also be taught to write about literature, including personal response, explication, analysis, and documentation.
 The class will study some of America’s greatest writers, including the novels The Great Gatsby and Huckleberry Finn; short stories by Hawthorne, Poe, Vonnegut, and Bradbury; and poetry by Emily Dickenson, Theodore Roethke, Robert Frost, E.E.
 Cummings, and others

 Note: While care has been taken to avoid inappropriate selections, readings will sometimes contain mature and grim material, such as found in The Great Gatsby and Poe.

 Time: 12pm Tuition: $95/$85 for volunteers Supply Fee: $5